Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Usage:

-- He was fit to be tied after missing the flight.
+- He was fit to be tied when he heard the news.

-- The boss was fit to be tied over the delays.
+- She was fit to be tied after the argument.

 Similar Idioms / Phrases: